Ivan Kozhedub National University of the Air Force: Post-independence

+On 1 March 2022 the KNAFU building was destroyed by the Russians, on Day seven of the 2022 Russian invasion of Ukraine.
+They killed 14 military cadets and seven civilians, including two young children.
+The building appears to have been shelled, not bombed.

 University faculties

-The university has a strong educational base.
 The total area of educational and laboratory premises of the university is more than 100 thousand square meters.
 Training sessions are held in classrooms equipped with computers, simulators and working models of weapons.
 The laboratories of the departments use modern laboratory facilities that allow to conduct research necessary to understand the principles of modern armaments and military equipment.
 There are 20 computer classes for students, cadets and students, which provide access to the World Wide Web.

 To provide cadets and students with practical skills in the specialty, the university has: an aviation training brigade with a training complex for the training of air defense specialists; training ground; training complex of aviation simulators; educational and training complexes of faculties and departments; sports complex.
 The university has a unique library, which is one of the best libraries of public educational institutions.
 Its scientific and technical fund includes more than 1.3 million publications.
 In 2007–2008, the university developed an electronic library to support the educational process, which contains 4088 units of educational and methodological publications.